knaidu/problem-solving/strings/permutation_palindrome.md

 # Permutation palindrome
-Write an efficient function that checks whether any permutation of an input string is apalindrome.
+Write an efficient function that checks whether any permutation of an input string is a palindrome.

 ## Example
 - "civic" should return true